 Optimization Finds the Best Ways of Saving Children’s Lives

 This study allowed manipulation of critical thresholds to optimize outcomes.
-An objective function (a mathematical target) is used to compare the outcome of all experiments.
+An objective function (a mathematical target) is used to compare the result of all experiments.
 The model thresholds are changed automatically using, built-in, evolutionary algorithms to generate various solutions.
 The solutions must improve the value of the objective function to stay active.
-The best solution occurs when experiments can’t improve the value of the objective function.
+The best solution occurs when experiments can’t enhance the value of the objective function.
 Because of the evolutionary algorithm, only a small subset of many thousand possible solutions need to be run to find the optimal thresholds.
-Because of the evolutionary algorithm, less time is needed to find an optimal solution.
+Because of the evolutionary algorithm, less time is required to find an optimal solution.

 Some of the factors include: